-Our company frequently partners with highly-respected supplier diversity organizations and forums to support development and growth programs for HUBs.
-AT&T is an active corporate member in the National Minority Supplier Development Council (NMSDC) and the Women Business Enterprise National Council (WBENC).
+Through active participation in nationally recognized and respected supplier diversity organizations, our company fosters and supports development programs for HUBs.
+AT&T is a corporate member in the National Minority Supplier Development Council (NMSDC) and the Women Business Enterprise National Council (WBENC).
 AT&T is active in many of the local branches of these national organizations to promote supplier diversity and educate prospective suppliers on our procurement processes.
-AT&T also works with numerous ethnic Chambers of Commerce to assist them with their supplier development initiatives.
-AT&T provides potential suppliers with information and contacts to assist firms seeking to do business with us.
-AT&T employees coach and mentor prospective and incumbent HUB suppliers to help them understand supply chain operations, supplier requirements, national and global procurement trends.
-We encourage our diversity suppliers to gain quality certifications such as ISO9000 and TL9000 to remain on the competitive edge.
+AT&T also works with numerous ethnic organizations and Chambers of Commerce to assist them with their supplier development initiatives.
+We provide potential suppliers with information on how to do business with us.
+We coach and mentor prospective and incumbent HUB suppliers to help them understand supply chain operations, supplier requirements, national and global procurement trends.
+We also actively encourage our diversity suppliers to gain quality certifications such as ISO9000 and TL9000 to remain on the competitive edge.